Shatakshi-Shukla-Github/CargoTrade/README.md

+<h1>CargoTrade</h1>
-<h1>CargoTrade is a Transport Management Website where you can easily plan your transportation to a specific destination by specifying various parameters such as Driver's Name, Type of Vehicle, Strength of the Vehicle and Date of Transportation.
-The aim of this project is to make your transportation journey easy and interactable</h1>
+<p>CargoTrade is a Transport Management Website where you can easily plan your transportation to a specific destination by specifying various parameters such as Driver's Name, Type of Vehicle, Strength of the Vehicle and Date of Transportation.
+The aim of this project is to make your transportation journey easy and interactable</p>

 <h2>Dashboard:-</h2>